 (3) Resigned from employment at the demand of the employer for any reason; or

-(4) An individual who quit a job and secures comparable employment.
 "Comparable" is not strictly defined.
-County agencies shall not declare a new job incomparable simply because the number of hours or the salary is lower than the job which was quit.
+County agencies shall not declare a new job incomparable simply because the number of hours or the salary is lower than the job that was quit.

 (C) How does the county agency verify a voluntary quit or reduction of work hours?

-(1) If the information given by the applicant or recipient is questionable, the county agency shall request verification as defined in rule 5101:4-2-09 of the Administrative Code.
+(1) When the information given by the applicant or recipient is questionable, the county agency shall request verification as defined in rule 5101:4-2-09 of the Administrative Code.

 (D) How is good cause established?

 Good cause is defined in paragraphs (C) and (D) of rule 5101:4-3-11.1 of the Administrative Code.
-In determining if good cause exists the county agency shall also determine if the employment was unsuitable as set forth in paragraph (E) of rule 5101:4-3-11 of the Administrative Code or if there was a domestic violence issue as established in paragraph (F) of rule 5101:4-3-11 of the Administrative Code.
+In determining when good cause exists the county agency shall also determine if the employment was unsuitable as described in paragraph (E) of rule 5101:4-3- 11.1 of the Administrative Code or if there was a domestic violence issue as established in paragraph (F) of rule 5101:4-3- 11.1 of the Administrative Code.
 The county agency must take into account the facts and circumstances including information submitted by the employer, the assistance group, and or a collateral contact.
-If good cause is determined, the county agency shall excuse the job quit or reduction in hours and a sanction shall not be imposed.
+When good cause is determined, the county agency shall excuse the job quit or reduction in hours and a sanction shall not be imposed.

-(E) What happens if the county agency determines a voluntary job quit or reduction of hours has occurred without good cause?
+(E) What happens when the county agency determines a voluntary job quit or reduction of hours has occurred without good cause?

-(2) If a recipient of food assistance has a voluntary job quit or reduction of work hours without good cause they shall be placed on a sanction.
+(2) When a recipient of SNAP has a voluntary job quit or reduction of work hours without good cause they shall be placed on a sanction.
 The sanctions outlined in paragraph (A) of rule 5101:4-3-11.2 of the Administrative Code shall apply and the recipient shall be notified in accordance with paragraph (B) of rule 5101:4-3-11.2 of the Administrative Code.

 (F) How is eligibility reestablished?

-Eligibility may be reestablished during a disqualification period and the individual shall, if otherwise eligible, be permitted to resume participation without signing a JFS 03804 "Ohio Works First/Food Assistance Sanction Compliance Agreement" (rev 12/2009) if:
+Eligibility may be reestablished during a disqualification period and the individual shall, if otherwise eligible, be permitted to resume participation without signing a JFS 03804 "Ohio Works First/ Supplemental Nutrition Assistance Program Sanction Compliance Agreement" ( rev 11/2016) when:

-(1) The individual secures new employment which is comparable in salary or hours to the job which was quit.
-Comparable employment may result in fewer hours or a lower net salary than the job which was quit;
+(1) The individual secures new employment which is comparable in salary or hours to the job that was quit.
+Comparable employment may result in fewer hours or a lower net salary than the job that was quit;

 (2) The individual may increase his or her work effort to thirty or more hours per week or earn an amount equal to the federal minimum wage times thirty hours per week; or

-(G) What occurs after the minimum sanction is served if new employment or increased hours have not been achieved by the sanctioned individual?
+(G) What occurs after the minimum sanction period is served if the sanctioned individual has not found new employment or increased hours of employment ?

-(1) The individual may begin participation in the program if the individual does not fail or refuse to comply with the requirements of rule 5101:4-3-11.1 of the Administrative Code and is otherwise determined eligible.
+(1) After the minimum sanction period has been served, the individual may begin participation in the SNAP program if the individual is complying with the requirements of rule 5101:4-3-11.1 of the Administrative Code and is otherwise determined eligible.

-(2) The individual may comply by meeting another work requirement in accordance with rule 5101:4-3-11 of the Administrative Code.
+(2) The individual may reestablish eligibility at any time during the minimum sanction period by meeting an exemption from work registration in accordance with rule 5101:4-3-11 of the Administrative Code.